F1 and J1 student visas

 F1 Visas

 If you are here on an F1 visa and are graduating, you have 60 days after you graduate to change your status or leave the country.
-You may have options for staying up to one year. if your field of study was related to science, technology, engineering and math you may be able to extend this to 17 months.
+You may have options for staying up to 1 year.
+If your field of study was related to science, technology, engineering, and math you may be able to extend this to 17 months.
 After this time period, you may be able to stay on an employment-based visa, if you have an employer who is willing to sponsor you.

 J1 Visas